-This is the fourth national report prepared under the obligations of the Convention.
-It is based on the previous reports and provides an updating of the national situation, with particular emphasis on the relevant topics raised during the 2012 review meeting by other contracting parties as well as on significant facts and events, having relevance for the improvement of the safety of spent fuel and radioactive waste management, occurred during the last period.
+This is the fifth national report prepared under the obligations of the Convention.
+It is based on the previous reports and provides an updating of the national situation, with particular emphasis on the relevant topics raised during the 2015 review meeting by other contracting parties as well as on significant facts and events, having relevance for the improvement of the safety of spent fuel and radioactive waste management, occurred during the last period.

-As done in the previous reports, the fulfilment of the obligations of the Convention is evaluated.
-The evaluations are mainly based on the Italian legislation and regulations as well as on the continuous safety assessment of Italian radioactive waste and spent fuel management facilities and activities.
-The assessments on the safety of the NPPs and other nuclear installations cover also the facilities for the management of operational waste and storage of spent fuel located in their sites.
+As done in the previous reports, the fulfilment of the obligations established in the Convention is assessed.
+The evaluation is mainly based on the Italian legislation and regulations as well as on the continuous safety assessment of Italian radioactive waste and spent fuel management facilities and activities.
+The assessment on the safety of the NPPs and other nuclear installations covers also the facilities for the management of operational waste and storage of spent fuel located in their sites.
 The plans for decommissioning of nuclear facilities are also discussed.
-The management of radioactive waste generated outside the nuclear fuel cycle is discussed, when appropriate.
+The management of radioactive waste generated outside the nuclear fuel cycle is also discussed.